 1. Identify your build site and verify your financing options.

 2. Gather preliminary estimates for modular work from Alchemy as well as site work from local General Contractors.
-Scheduling a site visit with Alchemy to better examine your location and program is an option.
+Schedule a site visit with Alchemy to better examine your location and program.

-3. Once you are comfortable with preliminary estimates, enter into the Preliminary Design Phase with Alchemy. [$3500 Deposit Required]
+3. Once you are comfortable with Alchemy’s process and recommendations, move into the Preliminary Design Phase with Alchemy. [$5000 Deposit Required – updated in Feb2018]

 4. Alchemy will begin your drawings, will communicate with the factory about pricing and scheduling, and touch base with your General Contractor options to clear up all unknowns.